cirruslabs/cirrus-ci-docs/docs/guide/linux.md

 * For `container` instances Cirrus CI uses a GKE cluster of compute-optimized instances running in Google Cloud.
 * For `arm_container` instances Cirrus CI uses a EKS cluster of Graviton2 instances running in AWS.

-Community Clusters are configured the same way as anyone can configure a private Kubernetes cluster for their own repository.
+Cirrus Cloud Clusters are configured the same way as anyone can configure a private Kubernetes cluster for their own repository.
 Cirrus CI supports connecting managed Kubernetes clusters from most of the cloud providers.
 Please check out all the [supported computing services](supported-computing-services.md) Cirrus CI can integrate with.